 Musical Transitions to European Colonialism in the Eastern Indian Ocean

-The Musical Transitions project is a four-year research programme (2011-2014) funded by the European Research Council and based in the Music Department at King’s College London.
+The Musical Transitions project was a five-year research programme funded by the European Research Council and based in the Music Department at King’s College London 2011–2015.